Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 COPY nginx.conf /etc/nginx/conf.d
 {% endhighlight %}

-Nginx image will be built from the nginx latest, we remove the default config and willbe using the config file that we just went through.
+Nginx image will be built from the nginx latest, we remove the default config and will be using the config file that we just went through.
-<br><br>

-###Putting it all together
+### Putting it all together
 Use the following docker command below to start the build of the images and to bring up the containers.

 ``` bash